 Some girls try to gain respect by competing with men in a masculine style.
-This may be necessary in the arena of work, but not with your guy.
-I respect my main man’s talent for chugging 10 beers then mooning the nightclub bouncers.
+This may be necessary in the workplace, but not with your guy.
+I respect my main man’s ability to down 10 beers then moon the nightclub bouncers.
 But funnily enough I wouldn’t be half as impressed by my wife doing the same.
 Double standards maybe, but most men feel the same way.

-Soft, nurturing and sexy is what we need – don’t be one of the boys.
+Soft, nurturing and sexy femininity is what we need – don’t be one of the boys.

-If you want to understand your man, grab my free ebook Why Men Lose Interest.
+If you want to understand your man and how to build healthy relationships, grab my free ebook Why Men Lose Interest.